Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the presence of an output schema (mentioned but not shown), the description covers usage, behavior, and parameters thoroughly.
-An agent has enough context to select and invoke the tool correctly.
+Given the tool's complexity and the presence of an output schema (which presumably covers return format), the description covers input behavior, edge cases (budget exhaustion, file states), and recovery options.
+It is sufficiently complete for an agent to understand and invoke the tool correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.